seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part2-App-Router.md

 Promise
 ```

-TypeScript has no idea what is inside.
+TypeScript has no idea what’s inside.

 With the generic: